CometVisu/CometVisu/doc/manual/en/install/generic.rst

-X-CometVisu-Backend-Name        BACKEND_NAME     Name like ``knxd``, ``openhab`` or ``mqtt`` X-CometVisu-Backend-KNXD-Url    BACKEND_KNXD     URL of the knxd login Ressource X-CometVisu-Backend-MQTT-Url    BACKEND_MQTT     URL of the MQTT login Ressource X-CometVisu-Backend-OpenHAB-Url BACKEND_OPENHAB  URL of the openHAB login Ressource X-CometVisu-Backend-LoginUrl    CGI_URL_PATH     URL of the knxd or openHAB login ressource X-CometVisu-Backend-User        BACKEND_USERNAME User name, when needed for the MQTT broker or openHAB X-CometVisu-Backend-Pass        BACKEND_PASSWORD Password, when needed for the MQTT broker or openHAB
+X-CometVisu-Backend-Name        BACKEND_NAME     Name like ``knxd``, ``openhab`` or ``mqtt`` X-CometVisu-Backend-KNXD-Url    BACKEND_KNXD     URL of the knxd login Ressource X-CometVisu-Backend-MQTT-Url    BACKEND_MQTT     URL of the MQTT login Ressource X-CometVisu-Backend-OpenHAB-Url BACKEND_OPENHAB  Only openHAB: path to the REST-API X-CometVisu-Backend-LoginUrl    CGI_URL_PATH     Deprecated: UURL of the knxd or openHAB login ressource X-CometVisu-Backend-User        BACKEND_USERNAME Deprecated: UUser name, when needed for the MQTT broker or openHAB X-CometVisu-Backend-Pass        BACKEND_PASSWORD Deprecated: UPassword, when needed for the MQTT broker or openHAB
 =============================== ================ ===========

 .. warning::